Singapore Press Holdings: 2021: Hiving off the media business

 SPH's readership has stagnated since the early-2000s, as Singaporeans increasingly turned to online media for their news consumption.
 On 6 May 2021, SPH in response to shareholder pressures, had proposed that it would restructure itself and transfer its media business into a company limited by guarantee (CLG), which would be privately managed.
 The new CLG would initially be managed by SPH management shareholders at the time, while still having to issue new management shares of the media business under the CLG as required by Newspaper and Printing Presses Act.
 The government would also lift the shareholder limits on the currently listed SPH entity.
-Khaw Boon Wan, a retired politician, who has a reputation of being a fixer, was appointed as the chairman of the CLG.
+Khaw Boon Wan, a retired politician, was appointed as the chairman of the CLG.

 On 10 September 2021, an extraordinary general meeting was convened over the restructuring proposal to transfer all media business-related assets and staff to SPH Media Trust.
 Approximately 97.55% of the 300 shareholders present voted in favour of the proposal.
 The transfer was completed on 1 December 2021.
 The assets transferred included its headquarters, the News Center, and its press, the Print Center, as well as all intellectual property and information technology assets.
 Along with the assets transfer, 2,500 staff were transferred to SPH Media Trust as well.